 From the element menu, select Bitmap Strikes Available.
 In this dialog, you will need to specific how large you want your font to be.
 The font size is fixed with Bitmap fonts, so if you want to use different sizes, you'll need to make separate files.

-From the element menu, select Generate Bitmap.
+From the element menu, select Regenerate Bitmap Glyphs.
 Similar to the previous dialog, enter the font size of your liking.
 You can make it smaller here.
 Be aware, values too small will not generate BDF's.

 Export Converted Font